CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 # Goal

-Show users how to create a VM that has AMET databases and projects pre-loaded and ready for analysis using the AMET Website.
+Create a VM with preloaded AMET databases and projects and perform analysis using the AMET Website.